iKarmaaa123/goals-app/README.md

-<h1>End-to-End AWS ECS Project</h1>
+<h1>Goals Application</h1>

 <h2> Overview </h2>

-This AWS ECS end-to-end project involves deploying a node.js goals-management application, which allows users to create and manage their own goals.
+This project involves deploying a node.js goals-management application, which allows users to create and manage their own goals.
 The technologies I used in this project were Terraform, Docker, AWS, GitHub Actions, and Node.js.
 Terraform modules were used to create code that was both reusable and adhered to standard practices.

 AWS services such as ECS, ECR, VPC, Route53, CloudWatch, and ACM were utilised for this project.
 Best practices were followed and implemented within the project.
 Git pre-commit hooks were also used to ensure Terraform code was scanned and adhered to best practices before being committed and pushed to GitHub.